-Colic typically appears within the first month of life, peaks at about age 6 wk and reliably and spontaneously ends by age 3 to 4 mo.
+Colic typically appears within the first month of life, peaks at about age 6 weeks, and reliably and spontaneously ends by age 3 to 4 months.
 Paroxysms of crying and fussiness often occur at about the same time of day or night and continue for hours for no apparent reason.
 A few infants cry almost incessantly.
 Excessive crying may cause aerophagia, which results in flatulence and abdominal distention.
 Typically, colicky infants eat and gain weight well, although vigorous nonnutritive sucking may suggest excessive hunger.
 Colic probably has no relation to development of an insistent, impatient personality.

 Past medical history involves thorough questioning, which may reveal that crying is not the chief concern but a symptom that the parents have used to justify their visiting the physician to present another problem—eg, concern over the death of a previous child or over their feelings of inability to cope with a new infant.

 Physical examination begins with review of vital signs and then a thorough examination for signs of trauma or medical illness.
 Typically, no abnormalities are detected during an examination of a child who is otherwise healthy but has colic symptoms, and the examination is reassuring to parents.

 The following findings are of particular concern:

 Vomiting Nausea and Vomiting in Infants and Children Nausea is the sensation of impending emesis and is frequently accompanied by autonomic changes, such as increased heart rate and salivation.
 Nausea and vomiting typically occur in sequence;... read more (especially if vomit is green or bloody or occurs > 5 times a day